neoforged/Documentation/docs/datastorage/capabilities.md

 }
 ```

-Block capabilities are used a bit differently.
+Block capabilities are used a bit differently because blocks without a block entity can have capabilities as well.
-The query is performed on a `level`, with the `pos`ition that we are looking for as an additional parameter:
+The query is now performed on a `level`, with the `pos`ition that we are looking for as an additional parameter:
 ```java
 var object = level.getCapability(CAP, pos, context);
 if (object != null) {